itf/6s092/courses/IAP19/PS/PS19/content.md

 </center>

 <question expression>
 csq_prompt = "As in the last question, assume we visit vertices with lower values before those with higher values and that $0$ is the start vertex.
 In what order will we visit vertices?
 List vertices in order of the *last* time we visit a vertex.
 You might not use all vertices.
-Your answer should be in the form $a, b, c, ...$." csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False csq_soln = '2, 4, 1, 5, 6, 0' csq_nsubmits = None csq_name="p8"
+Your answer should be a single string, such as $1230$." csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False csq_soln = '241560' csq_nsubmits = None csq_name="p8"
 </question>